Doctor insights on:

 Absolutely: Body dysmorphic disorder refers to someone who is overly preoccupied with a particular part of their body and believes it is much uglier or misshapen than objectively is the case.
 That can occur at any weight.
 What can be difficult is distinguishing between distorted body image and distress with accurate body image. ...Read more

 Body Dysmorphic: Because your body type is on the heavier side does not mean you have an eating disorder, if you are concerned with your weight consult an exercise physiologist.
 Best. ...Read more

 Certainly: Yes.
 Bdd is essentially the excessive concern over what is percieved to be a relatively minor condition to the point of interfering with your daily functions.
 It does not necessarily mean that you will seek cosmetic surgery although estimates of anywhere from 15-60% of patients undergoing cosmetic surgery have been reported to have some degree of bdd. ...Read more

 - Do i have body dysmorphic disorder or am i just fat and ugly?

-- How do i know if i have body dysmorphic disorder?
+- How to know if you have body lice?

-- How do you know if you have obsessive compulsive disorder?
+- How do you know if you have a bowel impaction?